shader-slang/slangpy/README.md

 result = add(a,b)
 ```

-I am currently undecided on this point - it feels clean initially, but raises the question of what types should be 'batchable'.
+I am currently undecided on this point - it feels clean, but raises the question of what types should be 'batchable'.
 A numpy array?
 A structured buffer?
 If so, why these types but not a list?
-Perhaps if we want batching (and accordingly, broadcasting) to be explicit, it shouldn't be type based but use some other parameter mechanism?

 ## Differentiable types